FAQ on the CPC Initiative

 According to the CMS Innovation Center, risk-stratified care management includes the ability to assess the health risk for each patient, engaging patients to create a plan of care that addresses individual health risks, circumstances and values, providing intensive care management for the sickest patients with the highest needs and using evidence-based pathways for care and decision aids to support clinical decision-making.
 Typically, care providers can easily identify complex and fragile patients and compare their intrinsic knowledge of their patient population against a simple list from each participating payer of the most expensive patients in that practice's panel.

 The CMS Innovation Center has started that one of the central expectations of the CPC initiative is that participating practices will receive technical assistance and broader education as a core component of the initiative in each market.
-The details regarding the nature of this technical assistance are as of yet unavailable.
-CMS is committed to using local resources when and where they are available.
+Learning collaboratives will be used to provide technical assistance, education, and peer-to-peer learning opportunities to expand the capacity of practices.

-It has been made clear by the CMS Innovation Center that they are only interested in recruiting high-functioning practices which will most likely be successful over the four year program.
+It has been made clear by the CMS Innovation Center that they were only interested in recruiting high-functioning practices which will most likely be successful over the four year program.
 The minimum requirements for participation have been established.
-To qualify practices must:
+The selected practices have met the following qualifications:

 - Provide comprehensive primary care to all patients